Kiran-Ghosh/MyProject/README.md

 # MyProject
-Here I'm going to build a project grom scratch by using React.
+Here I'm going to build a project from scratch by using React.